lopakiloc2/Havij/README.md

  # SQL injection software
  windows supported only
- once you turn off our defender control then open it as administrator
+ *Turn off our defender control
+ *execute open it as administrator
+ *find vulnerable point and give it to havij it will dumb databases